MAYNE ISLAND RECYCLING SOCIETY

 Glass (non-container): We are unable to take this (e.g. windows, drinking glasses)

-Household Hazardous: We are unable to take this.
+Household Hazardous: Click here for a full list of the Household Hazardous Waste that we do and do not accept.
 Hartland Landfill does accept some household hazardous waste.
 For more information see here.

 Inkjet & Toner cartridges: Accepted